VibhorChinda/Notes-App/README.md

 # Notes-App

-This is a simple Notes app with following features:
+This is a simple Notes app with following features:-

 it is a multi-user app
 multiple users can login and create thier different list of notes